4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 When this property is enabled, the object is not drawn on the form, however it can still be activated.

-In particular, this property allows implementing "invisible" buttons.
+En particular, esta propiedad permite implementar botones "invisibles".
 Los botones no renderizados pueden colocarse sobre los objetos gráficos.
 They remain invisible and do not highlight when clicked, however their action is triggered when they are clicked.

 #### Gramática JSON